Illinois State University: Student life

 As of September 2024, total on-campus enrollment was 21,546, with 19,107 undergraduate students and 2,439 graduate students.
 The total amount of first time in college students at Illinois State University is 4,285.
 As of 2019 56.6 percent of students are female, while 43.4 percent are male.
 About 28.8% of all students were from minority groups.
 There are currently 613 international students.
 The average new freshman student had an ACT score near 24 and a grade point average of 3.6 out of 4.0.

-The school newspaper, The Vidette first published in 1888 as a subscription-based newspaper serving both the university and Town of Normal.
+The school newspaper, The Vidette, was first published in 1888 as a subscription-based newspaper serving both the university and Town of Normal.
 In 1915, the paper received funding from the university and dropped its subscription model.
 In 2021, The Vidette became an entirely online news source.

 ISU owns a public radio station WGLT ("News, Blues and All That Jazz"), which broadcasts on 89.1 in Normal, 103.5 in Peoria, and by streaming audio.
 The call letters are from keywords of the school's motto: "Gladly-Learn-Teach."
 The university also maintains a student radio station, WZND.